ShadowProgr/DFFOO-Macro/README.md

 This is a macro written using AutoHotkey
 It allows player/user to automate the boring process of farming a specific quest mission

+## DISCLAIMER
+Usage of automation software and macros are against the ToS of the game.
+While the chance of being banned for usage of this macro is extremely unlikely, please be aware that the risk is still there.
+You are responsible for your own actions.

 ## Features
 - Farms one mission over and over until you drop! (or until your inventory gets full)
 - Shows numbers of runs completed